keboola/connection-docs/storage/byodb.md

 ### Rules for Accessing Snowflake Objects Created by Keboola
 * Do not modify grants of any resource prefixed with `KEBOOLA_` (`SAPI_` for `https://connection.keboola.com` stack), unless explicitly approved by Keboola on a case-by-case basis.
-* Do not modify the root role, warehouse, or user created when registering the backend.
+* Do not modify the root role created when registering the backend.
 * Do not modify the warehouse created when registering the backend.
 * Do not modify the user created when registering the backend.
 * Do not modify the project databases (`KEBOOLA_$PROJECTID`).